Father's Day 2021: Ayushmann Khurrana, Karan Johar, Kangana Ranaut and More Bollywood Celebrities Share Adorable Posts | Hindi movie news | ExBulletin

 Father’s Day 2021: Ayushmann Khurrana, Karan Johar, Kangana Ranaut and More Bollywood Celebrities Share Adorable Posts | Hindi movie news

-From Ayushmann Khurrana, Karan Johar, Kangana Ranaut to Shilpa Shetty Kundra, Ananya Panday, Yami Gautam and other Bollywood celebrities have shared beautiful posts to express their love and respect for their fathers on this special day.
+Of Ayushmann Khurrana, Karan johar, Kangana Ranaut at Shilpa Shetty Kundra, Ananya Panday, Yami Gautam and other Bollywood celebrities shared beautiful posts to express their love and respect for their fathers on this special day.

 Ayushmann Khurrana posted some monochrome photos with his father and wrote: “Bachpan mein papa ki lagayi paabandiyon ko todne mein bahut mazaa aata tha.
 Aur ab bade ho kar khud pe lagayi paabandiyaan todi nahi jaati.